KidsWhoHack/Courses/README.md

 # Courses
-All of courses in folders with documents linking to the videos that correlate to the unit.
-(Hosted On Youtube)
+All my courses planning as well as the links to the playlist in which they correspond to.

+My courses are special because they do not want you to watch the video but rather do hands-on activites in order to increase knowledge.